57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 ## Article Overview

-If you’ve already read [Contracts (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-1), you can split state across accounts and wire up Anchor instructions.
-Day-to-day migrations still run into problems that standard Solidity practices can't fix: mainnet-fork testing is manual and easy to get wrong; transactions have a hard compute-unit cap; CPI is one-way (no re-entrancy, no synchronous callbacks); token hooks and off-chain events are not `ERC-20` plus `emit`.
+Once you’ve already read [Contracts (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-1), you can split state across accounts and wire up Anchor instructions.
+Day-to-day migrations still run into problems that standard Solidity practices can't fix: mainnet fork testing is manual and easy to get wrong; transactions have a hard compute unit cap; CPI is one-way (no re-entrancy, no synchronous callbacks); token hooks and off-chain events are not `ERC-20` plus `emit`.
 Plan for these early or you refactor late.

 The sections below walk through each constraint first, then port staking end to end (`stake`, `unstake`, `claimRewards`) with code in [evm-to-solana](https://github.com/57blocks/evm-to-solana): implementation, tests, and deployment.